donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Expand Inventory Menu\
 **Type:** Action without value\
-**Description:** Expands the player's opened inventory menu by the selected number of lines and populates it with the specified items.
+**Description:** Expands the player\'s opened inventory menu by the selected number of lines and populates it with the specified items.

 **Usage example:**
 ```ts